Megan Gebbia, Head Coach

 Nicole Krusen, Director of Women's Basketball Operation...

-Nicole Krusen is in her first season at American University.
+Nicole Krusen completed her second season at American University.
 She comes to American from Virginia Tech, where she spent the last year as the video coordinator for the Hokies' women's basketball program.

 Krusen, a 2013 graduate of Loyola University Maryland, was a four-year letterwinner for the Greyhounds, serving as a captain during her senior season (2013-14).
 A two-year starter, she graduated as the program's career leader in both free throw percentage (.859) and three-point field goals made.